fast-af/developer-portal-starter/developer-portal/excluded-docs/fast-login-install.md

       // throws if the key ID can’t be found const key = await this.fastJwksClient.getSigningKeyAsync(token.kid)
       // throws if the signature is invalid, token is expired, algorithm doesn’t match,
-      // or audience doesn’t match the app ID jsonwebtoken.verify(jwt, key.getPublicKey(), {
+      // or audience doesn’t match the Fast App ID jsonwebtoken.verify(jwt, key.getPublicKey(), {
           algorithms: ['RS256'],
           audience: APP_ID,